-Home Economics, Business Studies, Agriculture, Design & Technology
+Home Economics, Agriculture (Farm), Design & Technology, Digital Technology and Photography.

 Each Year Group focuses on something different: